snail123815/IBL-bioinfomatics-wiki/docs/source/basic_tools/micromamba.md

 curl micro.mamba.pm/install.sh | bash
 ```

-Prompt will ask you if you want to “Init shell?”, Please answer “Y” for yes.
-After this is done, please restart your shell.
+Prompt will ask you if you want to “Init shell?”, Please answer “Y” for yes, then restart your shell.

-To check if micromamba has been successfully installed, please check using this command:
+After a shell restart, run the following command to check:

 ```shell
 micromamba info